-Supply Chain Solutions: 3 Ways to Survive the Semiconductor Chip Shortage
+Supply Chain Solutions: 3 Ways to Survive the Semiconductor Chips Shortage

-Sometimes it can take a shortage of something to make a business realise how much it can rely on that thing; a ‘don’t know what you’ve got till it’s gone’ sort of situation.
-That is very much the case when it comes to semiconductors and the current global shortage.
+Sometimes it can take a shortage of something to make a business realise.
+How much it can rely on that thing; a ‘don’t know what you’ve got till it’s gone’ sort of situation.
+That is very much the case when it comes to semiconductor and the current global shortage.
 These components are in virtually every digital device we use, and the shortage can and will affect most people.

 As with many other supply chain issues, shortages, and general difficulties businesses have faced in the last year or so, COVID-19 has played a significant part.
 Automotive industries halted their orders of semiconductor chips (and many other electronic components) to curb spending in line with the reduced orders.
 The issue was that other companies bought semiconductors and didn’t cancel their orders.
 The result being that once car sales surged again when much of Europe and the USA were approaching the end of the worst months of the pandemic, said car makers and other automotive companies were at the bottom of the list in the market suffering from a huge supply/demand imbalance.